 If you are victim of identity theft or have reported the

-theft of your personal identifying information to a law enforcement agency,
+theft of your personal information to a law enforcement agency, there is no

-there is no fee.
-To do this you must submit a valid copy of a police incident
+fee.
+To do this, you must submit a valid copy of a police incident report

-Trade Commission Identity Theft Complaint Form.
-Because you need to submit
+Trade Commission Complaint Assistant.
+Because you need to submit documents,

-Even if you are not a victim of identity theft, you may still
+Even if you are not a victim of identity theft, you can still

 place a security freeze, but you will need to pay a $10 fee to each credit